tarantool/ansible-cartridge/doc/rolling_update.md

     cartridge_keep_num_latest_dists: 1
 ```

-## Rolling update: Playbook for RPM or DEB
+## Rolling update: Playbook for RPM or DEB packages

 In case of RPM and DEB (or TGZ without [multiversion approach](/doc/multiversion.md))
 all instances use a common version of the application.